-Purebase and US Mine Corp Participate in Local Holiday Cheer
+Purebase Participates in Local Holiday Cheer

-Purebase and US Mine Corp Participate in Local Holiday Cheer
+Purebase Participates in Local Holiday Cheer

 If you got a chance to pass through and possibly vote for your favorite local business Christmas Tree, you probably noticed a tree that didn’t look quite like the others.
-Our companies came together with ideas to truly set it apart, having a multi-tiered Christmas tree set with different minerals and materials on each level that encompassed and told a story about how each one is an important part of everyone’s daily lives.
+Our company came together with ideas to truly set it apart, having a multi-tiered Christmas tree set with different minerals and materials on each level that encompassed and told a story about how each one is an important part of everyone’s daily lives.

 A huge thank you to the City of Ione for allowing us to partake in the local holiday festivities!